 by Simon Lord

-EDITOR'S ADDITION, 25 July 2017 - The 2017 survey of the franchise sector in New Zealand gives the latest figures for New Zealand franchising statistics.
+EDITOR'S ADDITION, 20 April 2022 - The 2021 survey of the franchise sector in New Zealand gives the most up to date statistics on franchising in New Zealand.

 Since 2008, the long drawn-out downturn and the resulting lack of confidence have taken their toll on businesses large and small, and the franchise sector could not expect to be immune.
 According to the latest Franchising New Zealand survey from Massey University, the overall number of franchise units in New Zealand has dropped since 2010, although franchising ‘remains an important business strategy in New Zealand and continues to grow at around 5 percent over the past two years.’
 The total number of franchise systems has actually increased from an estimated 450 in 2010 to 485 in 2012, reflecting the fact that different franchises – and different business sectors – have enjoyed varying fortunes over the past four years.